TJReichard/anon-docs-py/README.md

 # anon-docs-py

-small program to delete whichever words from a csv list in a docx files
+small program to delete whichever words from a csv list in a docx files as its made for specific csv-lists from a specific source, key are hardcoded.
+Might eventually change to dynamic choosing of keys in guy.

 - ~~todo: add source document through gui~~
 - todo: add preview after cleaning before saving